perkolatoriji/vagrant/README.md

   This Vagrant infra MUST be executed from where the Vagrantfile and it's associated folders exist, otherwise you will get various errors: (Net::SCP::Error), (Gem::Requirement::BadRequirementError).
-  Update: added a Vagrant config files check, that will throw an "---ERROR:" message when it cannot find varios config files, and report them.
+  Update: added a Vagrant config files check, that will throw an "---ERROR:" message when it cannot find various config files, and report them.

   The passwords are kept in .sec files, which are ignored by git (customized on .gitignore file) and therefore not kept in the repository.